department-of-veterans-affairs/disability-max-ratings-api/README.md

-# Max Ratings API
+# Disability Max Ratings API

 > **Note:** This API was formerly known as Max CFI (Claim for Increase) API.
 All functionality remains the same.

-`/max-ratings` maps a list of disabilities to their max ratings, if any.
+`/disability-max-ratings` maps a list of disabilities to their max ratings, if any.

 ## Getting started